RenYang-home/RLVC/README.md

 - Tensorflow 1.12

-  (*Since we train the models on Tensorflow-compression 1.0, which is only compatibable with tf 1.12, the pre-trained models are not compatible with higher versions.*)
+  (*Since we train the models on tensorflow-compression 1.0, which is only compatibable with tf 1.12, the pre-trained models are not compatible with higher versions.*)

 - Tensorflow-compression 1.0 ([Download link](https://github.com/tensorflow/compression/releases/tag/v1.0))

   (*After downloading, put the folder "tensorflow_compression" to the same directory as the codes.*)

+- SciPy 1.2.0
+  (*Since we use misc.imread, do not use higher versions in which misc.imread is removed.*)

 - Pre-trained models ([Download link](https://data.vision.ee.ethz.ch/reyang/model.zip))